Ear infections are not as common in adults as in children, although they can be more serious.

 Middle ear infections

 The middle ear is the area directly behind the eardrum.
-Middle ear infections are typically caused when bacteria or viruses from the mouth, eyes, and nasal passages get trapped behind the eardrum.
-The result is pain and a feeling of plugged ears.
+Middle ear infections, also known as otitis media, are typically due to bacteria or viruses from the mouth, eyes, and nasal passages.

-Some people may have trouble hearing, as an inflamed eardrum is not as sensitive to sound as it needs to be.
-There is also a buildup of fluid or pus behind the eardrum, which can make hearing more difficult.
-It may feel as if the affected ear is underwater.
+- a buildup of fluid or pus behind the eardrum, which can make hearing more difficult and may feel as if the affected ear is underwater.

 Outer ear infections